34anjani/PeakPath/README.md

 # 📚 PeakPath – AI Powered Study Planner & Productivity Dashboard

+---

-PeakPath is a full-stack AI-driven study planner built with Flask, SQLite, JavaScript and FullCalendar, packed with productivity features like:
+**PeakPath** is a full-stack AI-driven study planner built with Flask, SQLite, JavaScript and FullCalendar, packed with productivity features like:
 - **✅ Smart Task Scheduling** – Automatically organizes your tasks based on deadlines, priorities, and workload for optimal study flow.
 - **📅 Real-Time Calendar Syncing** – Seamlessly reflects your schedule changes using FullCalendar with instant visual updates.
 - **🔔 Progress Analytics** – Tracks your task completion and study habits to provide insights into your productivity trends.